fullstack-storyteller/Practice/WebAPI/2-content-negotiation.md

 - if a method return type is void, by default http status code 204 no content is returned
 - when a new item is created, we should be returning status code 201 item created
 - With 201 status code we should also include the location i.e.e URI of the newly created item
-- when an item is not found, instead of returning NULL and status code 200 OK, return 4040 NOT FOUND status code along with a meaningful message such as "Employee with id=101 not found"
+- when an item is not found, instead of returning NULL and status code 200 OK, return 404 NOT FOUND status code along with a meaningful message such as "Employee with id=101 not found"

 ## FromBody and FromUri Attriutes

 WebAPI default convention for building parameters

-- if the arameter is a simple type like int, bool,double, etc., web api tries to get the value from the URI(either from the route data or query string)
+- if the parameter is a simple type like int, bool,double, etc., web api tries to get the value from the URI(either from the route data or query string)
 - If the parameter is a complex type like Custmer or Employee etc., Web api tries to get the value from the request body

 To change the default parameter binding process use \[FromBody\] and \[FromUri\] attributes